Skip to main content

 1. Prepare for your surgery

-One of the best things you can do to ensure excellent results and minimise scarring after tummy tuck surgery is to choose a fully qualified and experienced surgeon – check for the (FRACS) credential which means they are trained and recognised through the Royal Australasian College of Surgeons.
-Chat to your surgeon about any concerns that you have regarding scarring and ask them to explain exactly how big and where your scar is expected to be.
+One of the best things you can do to is to choose a fully qualified and experienced surgeon – check for the FRACS (Plast) credential which means they are trained and recognised through the Royal Australasian College of Surgeons.
+Chat to your surgeon about any concerns that you have regarding scarring and ask them to explain exactly where your scar is expected to be.

 Your surgeon will let you know what shape scar you will have depending on the technique that they choose to use.
-The prominence of your scar will depend on a few factors, including the surgical technique your surgeon uses, your unique skin type and how well you follow the aftercare instructions that your surgeon gives you.
+The prominence of your scar will depend on a few factors, including the surgical technique your surgeon uses, your unique skin type and how well you follow the aftercare instructions.

 If you smoke, it is very important that you stop for at least six weeks before your surgery is scheduled.
 This will help to reduce the risk of surgical complications and delay in the healing process.